 In late October the three of us spontaneously decided on a weekend trip to Vienna.
 Taking the train over from Hlavná Stanica, Bratislava’s dump of a train station, we checked into a creepy hostel that used to be a mental asylum.
 Goldblum drew the short straw and ended up with the top bunk, a berth Ben and I were quick to label The Death Bed.
 Unfortunately, it almost turned out to be a prophetic title.
 That first night we returned to our room at an ungodly hour, swaying from the effects of the evening’s merrymaking.
 Having awkwardly clambered up to the summit of his crib, Goldblum lost his footing and came crashing down with an earthquake-like force that had me instantly wondering how many bones he’d broken.
 Luckily his injuries were merely cosmetic, but all the same he was sure to transfer his bedding down to the floor for the remainder of the stay.

 Hostel accidents notwithstanding, it was a great weekend that even a persistent barrage of slanting rainfall couldn’t ruin.
 We took in St. Stephen’s Cathedral, dropped by Mozart’s House and got suitably lost in the Bermuda Triangle District.
-In between we sought shelter from the downpour, kicking back to prolonged lunches and dinners, endless rounds of beers.
+In between we sought shelter from the downpour, kicking back with prolonged lunches, dinners, endless rounds of beers.

 Both Ben and Goldblum were big drinkers and my attempts to keep up proved futile.
 Nevertheless, it was during these bouts that the basis of our friendships were formed.
 We discussed politics, quoted our favourite movies, handpicked our choice records and reminisced over ex-girlfriends.
 We watched England’s 2-1 victory over Slovakia in the European Championship qualifiers, Ben and I enlightening Goldblum to some of the rules of ‘‘soccer’’ along the way.